-In relation to Arawata Trust control exists through the Bank being trustee of the Trust.
-In relation to Kingfisher NZ Trust 2008-1 and ANZNZ Covered Bond Trust control exists as ANZ New Zealand retains substantially all the risks and rewards of the operations.
+All subsidiaries and associates are incorporated in New Zealand, unless stated otherwise.
+The ownership interest percentage equates to the voting power held for all companies.
+Control of Kingfisher NZ Trust 2008-1 and ANZNZ Covered Bond Trust exists as ANZ New Zealand retains substantially all the risks and rewards of the operations.